 Health and safety in our portfolio companies

 Employee health and safety is a top priority at Brookfield.
 We view health and safety as an integral part of the management of our business and therefore consider it a line responsibility best managed by portfolio companies.
-We have established a health and safety steering committee, which includes the CEOs of each business group, to promote common values and a strong health and safety culture, share best practices, and monitor serious safety incidents.
+We have established a safety steering committee, which includes the CEOs and COOs of each business group, to promote common values and a strong health and safety culture, share best practices and monitor serious safety incidents.
 In the event that a serious incident does occur, Brookfield conducts an in-depth investigation to determine root causes and formulate remediation actions.

 Fostering diversity & inclusion